bbbHZhang/datacamp/README.md

 [![Build Status](https://api.travis-ci.org/datacamp/datacamp.svg?branch=master)](https://travis-ci.org/datacamp/datacamp)
 [![codecov.io](https://codecov.io/github/datacamp/datacamp/coverage.svg?branch=master)](https://codecov.io/github/datacamp/datacamp?branch=master)

-Everybody can teach on DataCamp: with the `datacamp` R package.
+Everybody can teach on DataCamp with the `datacamp` R package.
 It helps you in geting started on creating DataCamp course files, which are simple Markdown files.
 Next, you can upload these course files to DataCamp's servers with easy-to-use functions, making the course available for everybody on DataCamp.
-A detailed guide on course creation for the DataCamp platform can be found at **http://docs.datacamp.com/teach/**.

 ## Installation